tarantool/tarantool/changelogs/unreleased/gh-7858-net-box-space-sequence.md

 ## bugfix/core

-* Added information about the sequence used by a remote space to net.box connection (gh-7858).
+* `net.box` connections now contain information about sequences used by remote spaces (gh-7858).